ArnieX/esp-dimmer-firmware/README.md

-# ESP8266 (NodeMCU) dimmer control
+# ESP8266 LED Strip dimmer for TJCLEMENT's HW

-This project is next step of my [relay control project](https://github.com/ArnieX/esp8266_relay_mqtt) where I controled only ON/OFF state of the LED Strip.
+This project is FIRMWARE for [TJCLEMENT's HW](https://github.com/tjclement/esp-dimmer-hardware) which I can very recommend, no need for serious soldering skillz as if I was able to build it, everyone can too.
 I hope that following this README will be as straightforward as possible.
-In case you have questions do not hesitate to contact me using [Issues](https://github.com/ArnieX/esp8266_dimmer_mqtt/issues).
+In case you have questions do not hesitate to contact me using [Issues](https://github.com/ArnieX/esp8266_dimmer_firmware/issues).

 ## Dependencies
-- Some MQTT server (If you have Raspberry Pi use Mosquitto)
+- Some MQTT server (If you have Raspberry Pi use Mosquitto) - Source contains public broker as default good for testing.
 - Optional is [Homebridge](https://github.com/nfarina/homebridge) with [MQTT Plugin](https://github.com/cflurin/homebridge-mqtt) to control the relay from iDevices
 - Optional that will make your life easier with IoT is Node-RED, plus you can get decent dashboard with Node-RED Dashboard plugin
 - [PlatformIO](https://github.com/platformio/platformio) best Arduino IDE available, hacked from ATOM text editor